 InventoryLab automates the accrual method if you are listing through our application.
 Our opinion is that it’s best to use the accrual method with InventoryLab, but you can certainly use either method of accounting with the application, and we recommend consulting with a CPA to decide which one is best for you.
 We will outline the two methods below in greater detail.

 The Accrual Method

-InventoryLab allows for automation of this method if you are entering in your cost per unit into IL in the inventory pages or while listing.
+InventoryLab allows for automation of this method if you are entering your cost per unit into Stratify on the Inventory pages or while listing.

 - Shows the best picture of how your business is profiting and growing.

 - Allows you to get the most out of IL as it automates most of the process.

 - Allows you to match up expenses with income.
 For example, you can see your net profit for any order ID or MSKU at any time.
 If you were doing the cash method, none of this analysis is really possible.

 - Does a poor job of tracking cash flow.